 News can travel quickly if you plagiarise, too, and if the creative in question calls you out and burns you publicly on social media, it’s a long way back if you want to be taken seriously again.
 The industry is smaller than you think (see for yourself in our article dissecting how designers deal with plagiarism).

 We all know the well-worn stereotype for how a creative should look and dress.
 But skinny jeans, a checked shirt, beard and glasses do not a designer make.
 Don’t spend your student loan on dressing the part and expect success to fall into your lap because you can blend in: it’s about standing out, after all.

 Any design studio worth its salt will value your portfolio, your attitude, and your ideas above your appearance.
 If that’s your style anyway, knock yourself out – but if not, be yourself and you just might blaze a trail of your own.

 Nobody likes an over-inflated ego – particularly from a student.
 And yet, it’s an all-too-common sight.
 Sure, you’ve landed your dream placement and are on track for a first-class degree: great, good for you.

 Don’t start strutting the halls and crowing your accomplishments from the rooftops.
 And don’t ever think you’re above the tasks you’re given.
 Your potential studio mates will soon go cold if you think you’re God’s gift.

 You don’t have to be a brown-noser during placements or your first real design job.
-But – as our article on How to transform a design internship into a job says – it does pay to be humble, to soak up the experience around you, and to go above and beyond whatever is asked of you.
+But – as our article on how to transform a design internship into a job points out – it does pay to be humble, to soak up the experience around you, and to go above and beyond whatever is asked of you.

 04. The hasty bridge-burner